 The commercial real estate industry is full of technical jargon, like industrial or flex space, and acronyms from Cap Rate to RBA.
 So Transworld Commercial Real Estate felt it would be useful to provide a glossary of commercial real estate terminology to help educate our Colorado clients.

-Commercial real estate is full of jargon and acronyms.
 Feel free to use this as a resource to answer any and all questions pertaining to the commercial leasing and commercial investment side of the commercial real estate business.
-We like to educate our clients on all things commercial real estate in Denver and the entire Front Range.
-Speaking the same language allows us all to move through the real estate process swiftly!
+Speaking the same language allows us all to move through the commercial real estate process swiftly!